dazinator/dazinator.github.io/source/_posts/2015-02-26-how-far-does-the-xrm-sdk-s-bulkrequestmessage-get-you.md

 DELETE FROM contact WHERE contactid = '4b4941ec-2f6f-4c7f-8adc-c6f4fb002d42'
 ```

-Now, we know that SQL Server will execute each sql command within that batch in sequence, but if there are any errors it will not continue.
-It would not execute the batch within a single transaction, so it would not roll back on errors etc.
+Now, we know that SQL Server would execute that SQL, by executing each sql command within that batch in sequence, and if there were any errors it will not continue to process the rest of the commands in the same batch.
+It would also not execute that batch within a transaction, so it would not roll back should errors occur half way through etc.

 This equates to: